Moment for Change | Our responsible tourism future

 Encouraging responsible visitors

-Your business can help spread the word to visitors in your local area, so we've pulled together links to various campaigns that you can get involved in, on our case studies page.
+We need you to help spread the message and share content with your visitors and in your communities.
+The more we talk about it; the more people will hear about it.
+We have a wide range of resources that will help you do just that - see how you can get involved.
+Your business can also help spread the word to visitors in your local area, so we've pulled together links to various campaigns that you can get involved in, on our case studies page.

 The priority now is to reset tourism in a responsible way; to work with communities to ensure that visitors and locals can both have a fantastic experience, with enough resources for both.
 As lockdown restrictions change in Scotland, community engagement is key to our activity.
 The need to listen – to tourism businesses and the voices from the communities in which they exist – has never been greater.
 We need to ensure we strike the right balance - welcoming back visitors safely without negatively impacting on communities.